icdada/frida-gadget/README.rst

         Patch an APK with the Frida gadget library

          Options:
-        --arch TEXT                Target architecture of the device. (options: arm64, x86_64, arm, x86) --config TEXT              Upload the Frida configuration file.
+         --arch TEXT                Specify the target architecture of the device. (options: arm64, x86_64, arm, x86) --config TEXT              Specify the Frida configuration file.
+         --js TEXT                  Specify the Frida gadget JavaScript file.
-        --custom-gadget-name TEXT  Custom name for the Frida gadget.
+         --custom-gadget-name TEXT  Specify a custom name for the Frida gadget.
-        --no-res                   Do not decode resources.
+         --no-res                   Skip decoding resources.
-        --main-activity TEXT       Specify the main activity if desired. (e.g., com.example.MainActivity) --sign                     Automatically sign the APK using uber-apk-signer.
+         --main-activity TEXT       Specify the main activity if known.
+         --sign                     Automatically sign the APK using
+                                    uber-apk-signer.
-        --skip-decompile           Skip decompilation if desired.
+         --skip-decompile           Skip the decompilation step.
-        --skip-recompile           Skip recompilation if desired.
+         --skip-recompile           Skip the recompilation step.
-        --use-aapt2                Use aapt2 instead of aapt.
+         --use-aapt2                Use aapt2 instead of aapt for resource processing.
-        --version                  Show version and exit.
+         --version                  Show the version and exit.
          --help                     Show this message and exit.

 How do I begin?
 ~~~~~~~~~~~~~~~~~~~~~~